 - 3.6.1 The collection equipment shall be designed and operated to control releases to the environment in conformity with the requirements of the BCF's Code of Practice for the Manufacture of Coating Powders, E022 (ref 37a) or the Process Guidance Note PG6/31, under the Environmental Permitting Regulations (ref.
 38).
 This will include controlling particulate emissions to the environment to 10mg.m-3 and monitoring where appropriate. - 3.6.2 Any coating powder collectors should be situated so as to reduce the length of ventilation ductwork required to a minimum. - 3.6.3 Enclosed filter membrane collectors and cyclone collectors should be provided with explosion relief unless the openings provided give sufficient protection.
 The collection unit should preferably be located outside in a safe place, with the minimum of enclosure required for weather protection.
 If it is necessary for the dust collection unit to be sited indoors, it should be in a separate area away from the working area.
-Filter membrane collectors ("sock collectors") should be contained in an enclosure capable of withstanding an internal pressure of at least 7kN.m-2 (1 psi) and provided with explosion relief.
+Filter membrane collectors ("sock collectors") should be contained in an enclosure capable of withstanding an internal pressure of at least 7kN.m-2 (1 psi) and provided with explosion relief. - 3.6.4 The explosion relief should be designed and installed by an appropriate person.
+The relief should vent at as low a pressure as practicable.
+Appropriate design methods, allowing for the over pressure that would result during an explosion, should be used (refs 29-33).
+The relief should be situated on the 'dirty' side of the filterbags. - 3.6.5 If the collector or cyclone is sited indoors, a straight duct, less than 3m in length and equal in cross sectional area to the explosion vent, should discharge the relief to the open air.
+The explosion relief duct should be as strong as the enclosure. (refs 32 and 33). - 3.6.6 Ideally, the relief should not be allowed to vent into the work areas.
+Precautions should be taken to prevent propagation from an explosion in the dust filter back into the spraybooth or work area, via the LEV ducting. - 3.6.7 The dust collector should be discharged by one of the following methods:

-- The explosion relief provided should have low inertia.
-The area of relief required 3.6.4 for structures capable of withstanding the pressures of 7-14 kN.m-2 typically generated by coating powders is $1m^2$ for every 4.5m of the enclosed volume of the plant.
-The relief should vent at as low a pressure as practicable and not more than 3.5kN.m-2 above the normal working pressure.
-For stronger structures it may be possible to design the plant to have a smaller vent than that given by this simple 1:4.5 ratio.
-Appropriate design methods, allowing for the over pressure that would result during an explosion, should be used (refs 29-32).
-The relief should be situated on the 'dirty' side of the filterbags. - If the collector or cyclone is sited indoors, a straight duct, less than 3m in length 3.6.5 and equal in cross sectional area to the explosion vent, should discharge the relief to the open air.
-The explosion relief duct should be as strong as the enclosure; as a general guide it should be constructed of 2.5mm (12SWG) steel and should be of all welded construction with flanged joints.
-Where it is not practicable for either the duct to be straight or no longer than 3m, special design considerations will be necessary to take account of the higher pressures which would otherwise be involved (refs 32 and 33). - 3.6.6 Ideally, the relief should not be allowed to vent into the work areas.
-In certain circumstances it may be acceptable either to allow the relief to vent at high level into the workroom or not to enclose secondary filters.
-Factors which should be taken into account include size and construction of the work area, the proximity of personnel, cleanliness, protective screens and dust loading. - 3.6.7 The dust collector should be discharged by one of the following methods: - (i) via a rotary valve with a sufficiently fine clearance between the valve blades and rotor casing or other suitable choke to prevent passage of an explosion flame front.
-A suitable limit switch should be provided, arranged so that the power supply to the valve is cut off in the event of an explosion to prevent burning particles being carried through by rotation of the valve. - (ii) directly into a strong metal container clamped firmly to the discharge outlet.
+- (i) via a rotary valve with a sufficiently fine clearance between the valve blades and rotor casing or other suitable choke to prevent passage of an explosion flame front.
+A suitable limit switch should be provided, arranged so that the power supply to the valve is cut off in the event of an explosion to prevent burning particles being carried through by rotation of the valve. - (ii) directly into a strong metal container clamped firmly to the discharge outlet. - (iii) where powder is to be recycled, before mixing with fresh powder it should be sieved to remove foreign bodies.
+Where recycling is automatic, the sieve should be in-line between the recovery system and the powder hopper. - (iv) Powder hoppers and recovery systems should be designed and located to ensure filling, emptying and cleaning operations can be carried out with minimum discharge of powder into surrounding areas.
+Local exhaust ventilation should be provided where necessary to reduce dust levels in air. - (v) All components must be earthed and bonded.
+Suitable electricallyconductive hoses should be used when pumping powders.
+Particular attention must be paid to earthing and bonding, especially when emptying and decanting manually.